-A large antique oak wood desk decorated with several antler pieces from the deer and the Virginia deer as well as wild boar teeth.
+A large antique oak wood desk decorated with several antler pieces from the deer and the Virginia deer.
 The doors and sides carry animal heads (staghound and fox) made of pottery.
 A rare rustic furniture manufactured in Austria ca. 1900 by Rudolf Brix which highlights every office.
 Very good condition, velour on the table top replaced.
-This article contains parts of animal origin, which belong to non-endangered and non-threatened animals and follow the US Fish & Wildlife regulations.
-They are not listed on CITES Appendix I and II.
-Our international shipping follows all country laws.

 At the beginning of the 19th century the European nobility discovered antler furnishings for their hunting castles and countryseats.
 The furniture was either manufactured completely from e.g. stag antler, or it was decorated with antler pieces from the stag, deer, fallow deer and others to get a hunting desing.
 A famous example was the interior design of 'Jagdschloss Platte' (hunting castle Platte) of count William of Nassau near Wiesbaden, Germany in 1825.